-CaringKind, the Heart of Alzheimer’s Caregiving, is pleased to announce a new program, MAP.
-We are proud to be developing and piloting the program here in New York City.
+CaringKind, the Heart of Alzheimer’s Caregiving, is pleased to bring you, MAP (Memory Advocate Peers).
+We are proud to be piloting the program here in New York City.

-MAP (Memory Advocate Peers) is a support program that pairs newly diagnosed individuals with Mild Cognitive Impairment or dementia and their support partner, to a mentor - a trained volunteer, who has prior experience caring for someone living with dementia.
+MAP is a support program that pairs recently diagnosed individuals with Mild Cognitive Impairment or dementia and their care partner, to a mentor - a trained volunteer, who has prior experience caring for someone living with dementia.

-We hope to improve the post-diagnostic experience of a diverse set of people with dementia and their support partner through empathy, education, and empowerment.
-We will connect clients and their support partners to community resources and supportive services, and we look to increase participation in clinical trials.
+We hope to improve the post-diagnostic experience of people with dementia and their care partner through empathy, education, and empowerment.
+We will connect clients and their care partners to community resources, and we look to increase participation in clinical trials.

 Call us for more information: